-When set to YES, RCU creates additional materialized views in the database, which are required by the Healthcare Integration User Interface.
+When set to YES, the RCU creates additional materialized views in the database, which are required by the Healthcare Integration User Interface.
 When set to NO, you can perform these additional schema configuration tasks later by running the following SQL script on the database.
 This script is installed in the Oracle Fusion Middleware Oracle home when you select the Healthcare with B2B installation type:

-ORACLE\HOME/common/sql/soainfra/sql/oracle/b2b\mv.sql
+ORACLE_HOME/common/sql/soainfra/sql/oracle/b2b_mv.sql

-For more information about the Healthcare Integration User Interface, see Using the Oracle SOA Suite for Healthcare Integration User Interface in Healthcare Integration User's Guide for Oracle SOA Suite.
+For more information, see Using the Oracle SOA Suite for Healthcare Integration User Interface in Healthcare Integration User's Guide for Oracle SOA Suite.